Jim Steinman: 1970s

 Steinman and Meat Loaf had immense difficulty finding a record company willing to sign them.
 According to Meat Loaf's autobiography, the band spent most of 1975, and two-and-a-half years, auditioning Bat Out of Hell and being rejected.
 CBS executive Clive Davis even claimed that Steinman knew nothing about writing, or rock music in general.
 Recording started in 1976 in Bearsville, near Woodstock.
 After numerous further rejections, the album was released by Cleveland International Records in October 1977.
 The album was an immediate success in Australia and the United Kingdom, and later in the United States.
 Reports vary as to how many copies of the album have been sold, but in 2007, Cleveland International Records founder Steve Popovich said that it was around 40 million copies.
 The highest-charting song from the album was "Two Out of Three Ain't Bad", which reached No. 11 on the Billboard Charts.

-In 1979, the Freeway Records label made a 2-LP compilation album titled L.A.
+In 1979, the Freeway Records label made a double compilation album titled L.A.
 Radio.
 It was not commercially released, but promo copies were distributed.
 It included a spoken word segment titled "Shadows on the Freeway", written and recited by Steinman.
 It later appeared on the 1981 album Dead Ringer with a new title, "Nocturnal Pleasure".
 Parts of it can also be heard at the beginning of the 1989 music video, directed by Ken Russell, for the first release of the song "It's All Coming Back to Me Now".
 Steinman wrote the theme music for the 1979 National Lampoon sitcom Delta House.
 Sean Kelly and Tony Hendra wrote the lyrics.
 Michael Simmons sang the lead vocal.
 The music from this later appeared on the song "Dead Ringer for Love".